BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 <img src="/images/blog/posts/distributed-game-of-life-in-elixir/board_cells_xy.jpg" />

-Now when we have idea how we are going to store our alive cells we can jump to write some code.
+Now when we have the idea how we are going to store our alive cells we can jump to write some code.

 # Game of Life rules with tests